bitwalker/distillery/docs/introduction/terminology.md

 # Terminology

-Distillery uses terminology from both Erlang/OTP documentation, as well as some terminology of it's own for concepts it has introduced.
+Distillery uses terminology from both Erlang/OTP documentation, as well as some terminology of its own for concepts it has introduced.
 These terms are broken up into two sections below for easier navigation.
 You should familiarize yourself with these terms, at least briefly, to better understand the documentation.